CarolaneLFBV/carolanelfbv/README.md

 # Hi there 👋

-## I...
+## About me
-- 👩🏼‍🎓 am a Computer Science Student
+- 👩🏼‍🎓 Computer Science Student
-- 📱 would like to specialize in Mobile development
+- 📱 Would like to specialize in Mobile development
-- 🔭 am currently working on MarioKedex, an API project.
+- 🔭 Currently working on MarioKedex, an API project.
-- 🌱 am currently learning Python and Swift (& SwiftUI)
+- 🌱 Currently learning Python and Swift (& SwiftUI)

 ## Some Github stats